 See the difference?

-	What Should Attorneys and Doctors Do About Google’s Review Schema Changes?
+What Should Attorneys and podiatrists Do About Google’s Review Schema Changes?

 It’s a little frustrating to lose the enriched search results, but there is nothing that you need to do now that the changes have rolled out.
 Remember that Google makes changes to the way its search results are displayed all the time.
 This is just the latest tweak, and there is nothing you need to worry about on your end.

 Even if you and your marketing team have used review schema heavily in the past, you don’t have to remove it from your website’s code or take any other action.
 Google has already stated that it does not plan to penalize sites that use review schema.
 Instead, the company is simply no longer using that subset of schema to augment its search results.